 Day 8: Budapest: Caving And Ruin Pubs

 Budapest is well known for its baths, but little do many know that due to the presence of these thermal springs the city has an intricate system of caves under it.
-Some of them are glossed over and are famous tourist traps, but we are looking to expand the cave system with more skill and aplomb.
+Some of them are glossed over and are famous tourist traps, but some are still looking to expand the cave system with more skill and aplomb.
 A caving expedition with a leading caving instructor from Budapest is organized for this day.
-It’s a 3 hour tour which includes crawling, and climbing inside a limestone caves of the Pa;-Volgyi cave system in the Duna –Ipoly National Park.
-Its quite the adventure!
+It’s a 3 hour tour which includes crawling, and climbing inside a limestone caves of the Pal-Volgyi cave system in the Duna–Ipoly National Park.
+It's quite the adventure!

-The rest of the day is at leisure but in the evening we are doing a quintessential pub crawl in all the Ruin Pubs of Budapest.
-A phenomenon that started in Budapest a decade ago, when larger industrial spaces were converted into pubs, with furnitures from sales, grandmother’s houses and local sourcing.
-This phenomenon look over globally too and Ruin-Pubs became the “in thing”.
+The rest of the day is at leisure but in the evening we'll go for a quintessential pub crawl in all the ruin pubs of Budapest.
+A phenomenon that started in Budapest a decade ago, when larger industrial spaces were converted into pubs, with furnitures from sales, grandmother’s houses and local sourcing, it looked over globally too and Ruin Pubs became the “in thing”.
 It all originated here.
 So we take a tour of 6 such pubs as a part of a tour and enjoy the subculture of these places.

 Experience: Caving in the Duna-Ipoly National Park, Ruin Pub crawl